 - From the “Overview” page, get the hostname and username for the Azure Database for MariaDB instance, as shown below:

-Importing data from Azure SQL Database and MariaDB can be a mammoth task if the right set of tools is not leveraged.
+Importing data from Azure SQL Database and MariaDB can be a mammoth task if the right tools are not leveraged.
 Hevo’s No-Code Automated Data Pipeline empowers you with a fully-managed solution for all your data collection, processing, and loading needs.
-Hevo’s native integration with Azure for MariaDB, Azure for MySQL, and Azure for PostgreSQL enables you to transform and load data straight to a Data Warehouse such as Redshift, Snowflake, BigQuery & more!
+Hevo’s native integration with Azure for MariaDB, Azure for MySQL, and Azure for PostgreSQL enable you to transform and load data straight to a Data Warehouse such as Redshift, Snowflake, BigQuery & more!

 - Auto Schema Mapping: Hevo takes away the tedious task of schema management & automatically detects the format of incoming Azure and MariaDB data and replicates it to the destination schema.
 You can also choose between Full & Incremental Mappings to suit your Data Replication requirements.